hapax/hapax.github.io/assets/giant-ants.md

 size changes.
 Different properties of the cube will change in different ways as we vary the size.
-For instance, the volume of the cube $V$ is the product of the length, the width and the height, just like any box, and since length, width and height all equal the side length $L$ of the cube, the volume is just
+For instance, the volume of the cube is the product of the length, the width and the height, just like any box, but since length, width and height are all equal for a cube, the volume is just

 $$
 L \times L \times L = L^3.